-Article 36 A worker shall have at least one regular day off in every seven days.
-Article A worker shall be granted recess on all national holidays, Labor Day, and other days prescribed by the Central Competent Authority.
-Article 38 Where a worker continues to work for the same employer or business entity for a certain period of time, he/she shall be granted annual paid leave on the following basis: 1.
-Seven days for the service of more than one year but less than three years.
-2. Ten days for the service of more than three years but less than five years.
-3. Fourteen days for the service of more than five years but less than ten years.
-4. One additional day for each year of service over ten years up to a maximum of thirty days.
-Article 39 Wages shall be paid by an employer to a worker for taking a regular day off under Article 36, a holiday under Article 37 and an annual paid leave under Article 38.
-When an employer has obtained the consent of a worker to work on a holiday, he/she shall pay the worker at double the regular rate for such work.
-This shall also apply where, with the consent of the worker or the labour union, the worker is required to work to meet urgent seasonal requirements.
+Article 36 A worker shall have two regular days off every seven days.
+One day is a regular leave and the other one is a rest day.
+Article 37 A worker shall be granted recess on all national holidays, Labor Day, and other days prescribed by the Central Competent Authority.
+Article 38 A worker who has worked continually for the same employer or business entity for a certain period of time shall be granted annual paid leaves on an annual basis based on the following conditions: 1.
+Three days for service of six months or more but less than one year.
+2. Seven days for service of one year or more but less than two years.
+3. Ten days for service of two years or more but less than three years.
+4. Fourteen days for service of three years or more but less than five years.
+5. Fifteen days for service of five years or more but less than ten years.
+6. One additional day for each year of service over ten years up to a maximum of thirty days.
+Article 39 Wages shall be paid by an employer to a worker for taking leaves for regular leaves and rest days as stipulated by Article 36, for holidays as stipulated under Article 37, and annual paid leaves as stipulated by Article 38.
+When an employer has obtained the consent of a worker to work on a holiday, the employer shall pay the worker at double the regular rate for such work.
+This shall also apply when, with the consent of the worker or the labor union, the worker is required to work to meet seasonal needs.